WR 140

-WR 140 is a visually moderately bright Wolf-Rayet star placed within the spectroscopic binary star, SBC9 1232, whose primary star is an evolved spectral class O4-5 star.
+WR 140 is a spectroscopic binary containing an O-type star and a Wolf-Rayet.
 It is located in the constellation of Cygnus, lying in the sky at the centre of the triangle formed by Deneb, γ Cygni and δ Cygni.

 Significance

 WR 140 is thought to be a prototypical example of cosmic dust production.
 In this mode of cosmic dust production, detritus enriched in silicon and carbon is periodically blown into the wider universe by certain stars toward the end of their lives.
-Such stars are termed Wolf-Rayets.
+Such stars are termed Wolf–Rayets.